 The Epperson Service Experts Guide to Fall Allergy Season

-Can you have allergies during the fall?
-You most certainly can!
+Can you get allergies around fall?
+You most definitely can!
 Allergens can hit at any moment.
-Although spring allergies can be more common, allergies in the fall are a significant problem for lots of people.
-Here, Epperson Service Experts strives to help you learn more about and better manage fall allergies.
-Sadly, the solution isn’t as simple as staying clear of the pollen-filled world surrounding your home.
-Fall allergy season finds different ways into your home.
-By determining what triggers fall allergies, you can fully understand the best ways to minimize them.
+Although spring allergies can be more common, allergies in the fall are a substantial problem for millions of people.
+Here, Service Experts Heating, Air Conditioning & Plumbing strives to help you understand and better manage fall allergies.
+Regrettably, the solution isn’t as easy as staying clear of the pollen-filled world around your home.
+Fall allergy season finds several ways into your home.
+By pinpointing what leads to fall allergies, you can also identify the best ways to minimize them.

 How to Identify Fall Allergy Symptoms

-Determining your fall allergy symptoms can be trickier than it may seem.
-The symptoms of seasonal fall allergies are often subtle and mistaken for a mild cold.
-Coughing, sneezing and sinusitis are typical symptoms that appear in both fall allergies and the common cold.
-A doctor is always the most dependable source for confirming allergies.
-However, some common symptoms of fall allergies and sinusitis include:
+Determining your fall allergy symptoms can be more difficult than it might seem.
+The symptoms of seasonal fall allergies are often subtle and mistaken for a minor cold.
+Coughing, sneezing and sinusitis are typical symptoms that show up in both fall allergies and the common cold.
+A healthcare professional is always the best source for confirming allergies.
+However, a few common symptoms of fall allergies and sinusitis include:

 • Itchy or watery eyes